Learning to Play Two-Player Perfect-Information Games without Knowledge: Background and Related Work

 \subsection{Learning of Evaluation Functions}

 Reinforcement learning of evaluation functions can be done by different techniques \citep{mandziuk2010knowledge,silver2017mastering,anthony2017thinking,young2016neurohex}.
-The general idea of reinforcement learning of state evaluation functions is to use a game tree search algorithm and an adaptive evaluation function $\hadapt$, of parameter $\theta$, (for example a neural network) to play a sequence of games (for example against oneself, which is the case in this article).
-Each game will generate pairs $(s,v)$ where $s$ is a state and $v$ the value of $s$ calculated by the chosen search algorithm using the evaluation function $\hadapt$.
-The states generated during one game can be the states of the sequence of states of the game \citep{tesauro1995temporal,veness2009bootstrapping}.
-For example, in the case of \emph{root bootstrapping} (technique that we call \emph{root learning} in this article), the set of pairs used during the learning phase is $D=\liste{\left(s,v\right)}{s\in\rootset}$ with $\rootset$ the set of states of the sequence of the game.
-In the case of the \emph{tree bootstrapping} (\emph{tree learning}) technique \citep{veness2009bootstrapping}, the generated states are the states of the game tree built to decide which actions to play (which includes the states of the sequence of states of the game): $D=\liste{\left(s,v\right)}{s\in\treeset}$ with $\treeset$ the set of states of the partial game tree of the game.
+The general idea of reinforcement learning of state evaluation functions is to use a game tree search algorithm and an adaptive evaluation function to play a sequence of matches (for example against oneself, which is the case in this article).
+Adaptive evaluation functions $\hadapt$ are usually neural networks, of parameter $\theta$.
+Each match generates pairs $(s,v)$ where $s$ is a game state and $v$ is the value of $s$ calculated by the chosen search algorithm using the evaluation function $\hadapt$.
+Such pairs are learned for updating $\hadapt$ in order to improve it.
+The set of states used for updating $\hadapt$ varies depending on the learning technique \citep{tesauro1995temporal,veness2009bootstrapping}.
+For example, in the case of \emph{root bootstrapping} (technique that we call \emph{root learning} in this article), the set of pairs learned during the learning phase is $D=\liste{\left(s,v\right)}{s\in\rootset}$ with $\rootset$ the set of states of the match.
+In the case of the \emph{tree bootstrapping} (\emph{tree learning}) technique \citep{veness2009bootstrapping}, the set of pairs learned during the learning phase is the set of states of the partial game tree built to decide which actions to play: $D=\liste{\left(s,v\right)}{s\in\treeset}$ with $\treeset$ the set of states of the search trees.
+Note that states of the match search trees include states of the match (since the states of the match are the roots of the search trees).
 Thus, contrary to root bootstrapping, tree bootstrapping does not discard most of the information used to decide the actions to play.
 The values of the generated states can be their minimax values in the partial game tree built to decide which actions to play~\citep{veness2009bootstrapping,tesauro1995temporal}.
 Work on tree bootstrapping has been limited to reinforcement learning of linear functions of state features.
 It has not been formulated or studied in the context of reinforcement learning without knowledge and based on non-linear functions.
-Note that, in the case of AlphaGo Zero, the value of each generated state, the states of the sequence of the game, is the value of the terminal state of the game \citep{silver2017mastering}.
-We call this technique terminal learning.
+Note that, in the case of AlphaGo Zero, the learned states are the states of the sequence of the match (as with root learning), but the target value for each of these states is the value of the terminal state of the match \citep{silver2017mastering}.
+We call that technique terminal learning.